-In the 2012-2013 period, it was not necessary for the Council to undertake significant additional investigations and interventions, or record incidents, in association with SENZL's conditions in resource consents or provisions in Regional Plans in relation to the Company's activities during the monitoring period.
+In the 2013-2014 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with SENZL's conditions in resource consents or provisions in Regional Plans.

 3. Discussion

 3.1 Discussion of site performance